captainbarbosa/pastapedia/README.md

 ### Installation

-There are two ways your can try this application:
+There are two ways you can try this application:

 **Building from source:**